intelligent-machine-learning/dlrover/README.md

 2. Restart the process not the node due to software errors.
 3. Restart the failed nodes due to hardward errors.

+For detail, we can see [experiments](docs/tutorial/fault_tolerations.md) of fault-tolerance and elasticity.

 #### Fault Tolerance of PyTorch Distributed Training

 DLRover supports fault tolerance of the process failure and the node failure